shakibbinkabir/curonews/PRD/v1/Non_Technical.md

 2. **Beautiful, Distraction-Free Design** - A calm, premium reading experience inspired by Apple's design philosophy
 3. **Curated, Not Algorithmic** - Real experts select content, not automated systems

+**Implementation Note:** The entire reader and admin experience runs on raw Laravel (Blade + Tailwind) with Filament for admin; no separate Next.js frontend.

 ### Success Metrics (KPIs)

 | Metric | Target (6 Months) | How We Measure |